Does Pet Insurance Cover Cryptorchidism?

 Who Has Cryptorchid Surgery Coverage?

-Some insurers offer surgery pet insurance for cryptorchidism when the condition isn't pre-existing.
-However, others only provide coverage through optional wellness plans, as outlined in the table below.
+Some insurers cover cryptorchid surgery when the condition isn't pre-existing.
+Others provide coverage only through optional wellness plans.

 Do You Need Cryptorchid Surgery Coverage?

-Most pet insurance companies cover cryptorchid surgery only if you include a wellness plan with spay or neuter benefits in your policy, which can raise your overall cost.
-The tips below can help you decide if adding cryptorchid surgery to your pet insurance is worth it.
+Most pet insurance companies cover cryptorchid surgery only if you include a wellness plan with spay or neuter benefits, raising your overall cost.
+Consider these factors when deciding whether to add this coverage.

 1. 1